 These methods can be quite effective.
 Many people readily change under external pressure.
 But when the pressure is taken away they slide back to where they were or even further.

-As for me, I often forget that change is a fruit that grows on the vine of love and relationship.
+I often forget that change is a fruit that grows on the vine of love and relationship.
 Fruit is not something you create or produce, it just grows.
 Change comes by itself where the soil is fertile.

 Some people are luckier than others — when they hear of God as a Father they have a positive image in their heads.
 I am not as lucky.
 No positive image.
 But how do you get to know Him as the Father if you don’t know what it means?